Skip to content

 Building your dream home?
 You’ll need to decide whether steel or timber frame houses are best for your situation.
 Both steel and timber framed houses have pros and cons.
 We’ve put together this list to help you consider your options.

 As the backbone of a building, the frame must be safe and secure.
-There are questions to ask about both steel and timber framed houses have pros and cons, including longevity, budget, construction flexibility and environmental sustainability.
-For example, homes with steel frames tend to allow for less movement, while timber frame houses are more malleable.
+There are questions to ask about the pros and cons of both steel and timber framed houses, including longevity, budget, construction flexibility and environmental sustainability.
+For example, steel frame houses tend to allow for less movement, while timber frame houses are more malleable.
 Both options are more suitable to specific environments and this is a factor you’ll need to consider when making your final decision.

 Timber vs Steel Framed Houses